-Best Choice: Sashimi with soy sauce (unless you’re gluten free), wasabi and ginger makes for an incredibly delicious main course—if you like fish that is.
+Best Choice: Sashimi with soy sauce (unless you’re gluten free), wasabi and ginger makes for an incredibly delicious main course, if you like fish that is.

 Some sushi restaurants will wrap sushi rolls in cucumber or seaweed instead of rice.
 You can also order hand rolls sans rice.
 If you’re not a fish person, order a stir fry without or cornstarch.

 Avoid: Sushi rice, rice, tempura, sweet sauces, and teriyaki sauce.

 Avoid: Sandwiches, sweet sauces, rice, noodles — all the stuff you know to avoid.

-Thai is one of the tougher restaurant options for those following a low carb meal plan.
-Between the sweet sauces, rice and noodles everywhere you look, staying on the right track at low carb Thai restaurants is no small feat.
+Thai is a tough option for those on a low carb meal plan.
+Between the sweet sauces, rice and noodles everywhere you look!
+Staying on the right track at low carb Thai restaurants is no small feat.

-Avoid: Many Thai sauces are loaded with sugar—such as my personal favorite, peanut sauce.
-Curries, too, are hit or miss, so it’s probably better to avoid them.
+Avoid: Many Thai sauces are loaded with sugar, such as my personal favorite: peanut sauce.
+Curries, are also pretty hit or miss, so it’s usually best to avoid them.
 And then there’s the noodles, rice, and anything fried.

-Like Thai food, Chinese cuisine can be a carb-laden minefield.
-Stick to the basics for stress free low carb take out Chinese ordering.
+Like Thai food, Chinese cuisine can be a high carb minefield!
+Stick to the basics for stress free keto Chinese food, you can still eat pretty well: